A Cold Boost – Turku saunas and winter swimming locations

 FROM THE STEPS OF THE PIER TO THE WATER AND THE DELIGHTFUL FROZEN PLUNGE!
 HANDS DRIPPING WITH ICE WATER AND A TINGLING SENSATION ALL OVER, AS YOU MAKE YOUR QUICK ESCAPE.
 THEN COMES A WAVE OF HEAT, CARESSING THE ENTIRE BODY.
 OH, WHAT A WONDERFUL FEELING!

-From the freezing water, we dash to another crazy hobby – sweating in a small room, more commonly known as a sauna.
+From the freezing water, we dash to another crazy hobby – sweating in a small room, more commonly known as sauna.
 And that’s the method to the madness, baking steams between icy dips is key to the whole experience.

 In all honesty, is there a nicer feeling than swimming in the ice and sweltering in the sauna, along with the total body euphoria that follows?
 No, no there is not.